Mechanic Visa Sponsorship Jobs in Florida

 Are there state-specific considerations for mechanics seeking visa sponsorship in Florida?

 Florida does not require a state-issued mechanic license for most automotive roles, but Federal Aviation Administration Airframe and Powerplant (A&P) certification is mandatory for aviation mechanic positions, and employers typically require it before initiating sponsorship.
-Prevailing wage requirements under the H-1B and H-2B programs still apply, meaning employers must document that sponsored mechanics are paid at the appropriate Department of Labor wage level for the specific occupation and region within Florida.
+Prevailing wage requirements under the H-1B and H-2B visa programs still apply, meaning employers must document that sponsored mechanics are paid at the appropriate Department of Labor wage level for the specific occupation and region within Florida.

 What is the prevailing wage for sponsored mechanic jobs in Florida?